JohnWinter/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

+> >
-> > pushd <destination folder> : saves current folder and moves me to destination, popd takes me to folder saved after i executed pushd.
+1. pushd <destination folder> : saves current folder and moves me to destination,
+2. popd takes me to folder saved after i executed pushd.

+3. pwd - indicates present working directory.
+4. cd [directory within pwd] - move to target directory []
+5. cd .. - move up one directory
+6. rm [file] - removes file
+7. [function] *[e.g. ".txt"] - maps prior function to all files that have the indicated text snippet
+8. cp [old name] [new name] - copy file
+9. mv [old place] [new place] - move file
+10. touch [new empty file name] - create empty file

 ---